 To obtain a texture image using the texture descriptors listed in table 1 we use per pixel computation, with the parameters proposed in the different cited works.
 Because texture parameters in ultrasound images characterize the acoustic properties of the tissue21, the texture image was computed from the original image without any pre-processing step to avoid elimination of any texture related information.

 After computing the probability image, using the pre-processed intensity and texture joint probability as explained before, the method use a region growing algorithm on the probability image to obtain the region that belongs to the tumor.
-To include one pixel t inside the tumor region T it should satisfy two conditions: First, the probability of the pixel of belonging to the tumor Ipt should be inside a range of values between the mean of the tumor region probability JC0 by upper and lower thresholds β1 , β2; second, at least one pixel in the immediate neighborhood Ntt of the pixel t should has been included already in the tumor region T; these conditions are shown in equation 1.
+To include one pixel t inside the tumor region T it should satisfy two conditions: First, the probability of the pixel of belonging to the tumor Ipt should be inside a range of values around the mean of the tumor region probability JC0 by upper and lower thresholds β1 , β2; second, at least one pixel in the immediate neighborhood Ntt of the pixel t should has been included already in the tumor region T; these conditions are shown in equation 1.
 The seed point of the region is automatically determined by the method using the probability of each pixel, along with spatial information about the potential seed; you can find the complete description of the method in the article published by Madabhushi et al6